Jack Osbourne Pays Out $1 Million To Ex-Wife Lisa

 Jack Osbourne will make a payment of $1 million to his ex Lisa Stelly, with no additional spousal support, reports TMZ.

-After the judge had finalized Osbourne’s divorce earlier this week, newly released documents have revealed further details of the settlement.
-Stelly will receive the $1 million settlement tax-free, after Osbourne loaned her $300,000 last year to buy a house.
+After the judge had finalized Osbourne’s divorce earlier this week, newly-released documents have revealed further details of the settlement.
+Stelly will receive the $1 million settlement tax-free after Osbourne loaned her $300,000 last year to buy a house.

 She will also get the former couple’s 2017 Audi Q7 as well as full ownership of her companies, Raddestmom, LLC and Fancy Sprinkles, Inc.

-According to the documents, Osbourne will keep 17 pieces of art gifted to him from parents, Sharon and Ozzy.
-The art includes 2 Banksys worth more than $165,000 and 2 Andy Warhols paintings, one of which is the Campbell Soup Apron, valued at nearly $49,000.
+According to the documents, Osbourne will keep 17 pieces of art gifted to him from his parents, Sharon and Ozzy.
+The art includes two Banksys worth more than $165,000 and two Andy Warhols paintings, one of which is the Campbell Soup Apron, valued at nearly $49,000.
 The total value of the artworks is $346,000.
 He will also keep ownership of his production companies.

-They will both share legal and physical custody of their three kids with Osbourne paying $7,000 per month in child support.
+They will both share legal and physical custody of their three kids, with Osbourne paying $7,000 per month in child support.
 Neither can post anything on social media about their relationship.
-They are also not allowed to write any books, movies or TV productions about each other.
+They are also not allowed to write any books, movies, or TV productions about each other.

 They hit a bump in the road of post-breakup harmony when Jack punched a boyfriend of Lisa’s last year.